zkportal/aleo-oracle-docs/docs/about/architecture.md

 ## Oracle client

 The Oracle client is a dApp that needs to consume data from web2.0 in a secure way.
-This is most likeyly you - the developer!
+This is most likely you - the developer!

 By using one of the Oracle SDKs you can integrate the functionality of requesting web2.0 resources and using them in Aleo blockchain and your dApp.